tiganabryan/blumi-nextjs/README.md

 - Since SSR loads the page beforehand, you can no longer access the window object – this required me to swiftly adjust my approach to fit the effects of Server Side Rendering.

 - I discovered that since the useEffect hook only runs after the page has been painted, I could still access the window object (phew).
 However, I needed to measure the device’s width before the website was painted, to prevent the layout from flickering when it adjusts.
-I needed a layout altering side effect, which led me to [this article](https://kentcdodds.com/blog/useeffect-vs-uselayouteffect) on React's useLayoutEffect hook by Kent C. Dodds.
+I needed a layout-altering side effect, which led me to [this article](https://kentcdodds.com/blog/useeffect-vs-uselayouteffect) on React's useLayoutEffect hook by Kent C. Dodds.

-- I learned that the split second flicker is caused by the side effects only taking place after the browser has rendered the page – this is where useLayoutEffect comes in handy, as it runs after the DOM has been created, but before the page is rendered.
+- I learned that the split-second flicker is caused by the side effects only taking place after the browser has rendered the page – this is where useLayoutEffect comes in handy, as it runs after the DOM has been created, but before the page is rendered.

 # final solution